 SpareBank 1 SMN's strategy is that ownership resulting from defaulted exposures should at the outset be of brief duration, normally not longer than one year.
 Work on selling such companies is continuously ongoing, and for accounting purposes they are classified as held for sale.
 See also note 39 on investments in owner interests.

-In the sale of loan portfolios to Eksportfinans, SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt, the Group considers whether the criteria for derecognition under IFRS 9 are met.
+In the sale of loan portfolios to Eksportfinans, SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt, the Group considers whether the criteria for derecognition under IAS 39 are met.
 At the end of the accounting year all transferred portfolios were derecognised from the parent bank’s balance sheet.
 See also note 9 on derecognition of financial assets.

-Sparebank 1 SMN has issued two hybrid capital instruments where the terms satisfy the requirements of CRD IV for inclusion in common equity tier 1 capital.
-These instruments are classified as equity in the financial statements since they do not meet the definition of financial liabilities under IAS 32.
+Sparebank 1 SMN has issued two hybrid capital instruments where the terms satisfy the requirements of CRD IV for inclusion in tier 1 capital.
+As from 2017 these instruments are classified as equity in the financial statements since they do not meet the definition of financial liabilities under IAS 32.
 The instruments are perpetual and SpareBank 1 SMN is entitled not to pay interest to the investors.
 The interest is not presented as an expense in the income statement, but as a reduction in equity.